A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-Under the transformation of the physical problem \eqref{eqn:CDR_Phy_1} with the congregated grids \eqref{eqn:Stretching_Transformation}, one can find the computational problem \eqref{eqn:CDR_Com_1} in the stretched domain with uniform grids.
-Now, the computational problem \eqref{eqn:CDR_Com_1} is considered as the microscopic problem to find the patch dynamics solution at the macroscopic level.
-In Figure \ref{fig:P1_Domain_Discretization}, it can be observed that the non-uniform patches in the physical domain become uniform in the computational domain under the transformation \ref{eqn:Stretching_Transformation}.
+The problem \eqref{eqn:Computational_Problem} is considered as the microscopic problem to find the patch dynamics solution at the macroscopic level.
+A schematic view of the physical domain and the corresponding computational domain is shown in Figure \ref{fig:P1_Domain_Discretization} for $\operatorname{N_x}$=$\operatorname{N_y}$=$\operatorname{N_\xi}$=$\operatorname{N_\eta}$=14.
+In the physical domain $\Omega_p$, the patches are rectangular in shape, but non-uniform in size.
+However, under the transformation \eqref{eqn:Stretching_Transformation}, these non-uniform rectangular patches are mapped into uniform rectangular patches in the computational domain $\Omega_c$.